9dots/devy/devy-white/check-guess.md

   1. Person 2 guesses a number.
   2. Person 1 (game) checks if the guess is correct. (conditionals)
     - If the guess is correct person 2 wins (return, strings)
-    - Otherwise person 1 give person 2 a hint: higher or lower. (return, strings)
+    - Otherwise person the guess is incorrect
 2. Label each of the steps with a javascript concept (in the parentheses above)
 3. Discuss which concepts are new.